DevExpress-Examples/dashboard-blazor-server-multi-tenancy/README.md

 <!-- default badges end -->
 # Dashboard for Blazor - How to Implement Multi-Tenant Dashboard Architecture using the ASP.NET Core's Identity Authentication System

-This example shows how to configure the Dashboard control so that it works in the multi-user environment.
+This example shows how to configure the Dashboard component for Blazor so that it works in the multi-user environment.

 You can identify a user in the ASP.NET Core's `HttpContext.User` and return the following user-specific content: